 What is this material called “Chair Cane”?

-The strand chair cane used in seat weaving is the shiny, glossy skin or inner bark from the stem or trunk of the rattan palm, genus Calamus Rotan.
+The strands of cane used in chair seat weaving is the shiny, glossy skin or inner bark from the stem or trunk of the rattan palm, genus Calamus Rotan.
 There are hundreds of species, but only a few are suited to produce the high quality needed for chair seat weaving.

 Rattan palms grow primarily in the Far Eastern tropical areas of the world, such as Southeast Asia, including Sumatra and Malaysia, China, Singapore, and Hong Kong.